Summer tuition is due Monday, May 14, 2012. We encourage you to explore your payment options now and make arrangements as soon as possible.

-Check ZipLine to view your student account information and due dates.
+Check My Akron to view your student account information and due dates.

 We have several ways for you to make payments:

-Students who visit Simmons Hall to pay their tuition and fees via credit card will be directed to CASHNet.
+Students who visit Simmons Hall to pay their tuition and fees via credit card will be directed to TRANSACT/CASHNet.

-To pay your tuition and fees using an e-check, log in to ZipLine to access CASHNet and provide your bank's routing number and checking or savings account number.
+To pay your tuition and fees using an e-check, log in to My Akron to access TRANSACT/CASHNet and provide your bank's routing number and checking or savings account number.

-Pay your tuition and fees in person at the cashier windows in the lobby of Simmons Hall (show on map).
+Pay your tuition and fees in person through the Student Accounts drop box located in the entrance of Simmons Hall (show on map).

-Cash, checks and money orders are accepted in person.
-Credit card payments must be made online through ZipLine and CASHNet.
+Checks and money orders are accepted through the drop box.
+Credit card payments must be made online through My Akron and TRANSACT/CASHNet .

 To mail your tuition and fee payment by check, include your itemized statement and be sure to write your student ID number on your check.
+Make checks payable to The University of Akron.
 Mail your payment to:

 University of Akron